casualcore/tdk8s/README.md

 blocks to ensure they are closed correctly.

-Note - this seamless `port-forward` mechanism has been added to simplify writing and maintaining test code, though `port-forward` should **NOT** be used for performance testing as load balancing will not work as expected.
+Note - this seamless `port-forward` mechanism has been added to simplify writing and maintaining test code, though `port-forward` should **NOT** be used for performance testing as load balancing will **NOT** work as expected.

 ## Advanced Usages

-The main functionality provided by TestKube is provisioning and connectivity.
+The main functionality provided by the `TestKube` is resource management (provisioning and destruction) and connectivity.

 The majority of tests should be possible with just this functionality.